Automotive

 Client Background

 The Client is a well-established automotive technology firm that provides advanced driver assistance systems (ADAS) and other related parts to international OEM clients.
-The company has gone through a major rebranding process whereby it has changed its brand name but retained decades of industry experience and a worldwide consumer base.
+The company went through a major rebranding process whereby it changed its brand name but retained decades of industry experience and a worldwide consumer base.

 After the rebrand, the company needed to know: